BeardedTek/newsfeed/docs/README.md

 ## Building for Production

-To build the documentation for production:
+The documentation is automatically built as part of the Nginx container's multi-stage build process.
+However, if you want to build the documentation separately:

 ```bash
 # Using the build script